-Exempted from the provisions of this Section are recruitments for the following positions: (1) police officers; (2) classroom teachers; (3) health professionals; (4) firefighters; (5) corrections officers; (6) social workers; (7) national guards, if applicable and (8) technician positions in the Institute of Forensic Science.
+Exempted from the provisions of this Section are recruitments for the following positions: (1) police officers; (2) classroom teachers; (3) health professionals; (4) firefighters; (5) correctional officers; (6) social workers; (7) national guards, if applicable, and (8) technical positions in the Institute of Forensic Science.
 The appointments to be made by the Governor in the Office of the Governor or in accordance with the legislation such as judges, prosecutors, children and family special prosecutors, property registrars, members of boards, among others, are also excluded.
+These positions, however, shall be included in the Registry of Positions and Related Information as provided for in subsection (d) above.